Carrying a Concealed Weapon

-If you are in trouble with the law and facing charges related to Carrying a Concealed Weapon, the Morris Law Firm, St. Petersburg criminal defense attorney is available to represent you and defend your case.
+If you are in trouble with the law and facing charges related to Carrying a Concealed Weapon, the Morris Law Firm, P.A., St. Petersburg criminal defense attorney is available to represent you and defend your case.
 Provide us with your case details in our online form immediately to begin the defense process.
 We represent clients facing charges relating to weapons and firearms charges in the St. Petersburg, Clearwater, Pinellas County, Florida and surrounding areas, including Hillsborough, Pasco, Manatee County, and Sarasota Counties.
 Call us right away at (727) 388-4736 to discuss how we can possibly defend your case.

 In Florida, Carrying a Concealed Weapon requires the possession a Concealed Weapons Permit (CWP), if you are anywhere other than home or you place of business.
-If you do not possess a CWP you may face a third degree felony in Florida punishable by up to five years imprisonment.
-A comparable provision relates to other weapons that are not firearms; the punishment is a first degree misdemeanor.
+If you do not possess a CWP you may face a third-degree felony in Florida punishable by up to five years imprisonment.
+A comparable provision relates to other weapons that are not firearms; the punishment is a first-degree misdemeanor.
 Common arrest for carrying a concealed firearm in Florida occurs when a firearm is positioned under an automobile seat without the firearm secured inside a snapped holster.
 It is commonly against the law if your firearm is not securely encased.

 Securely encased would also allow the firearm or weapon to be placed inside a closed glove compartment or closed console of a vehicle.
 The firearm may be fully loaded at the time; however, it cannot be concealed on your personally without you possessing a CWP.